10 Ways To Become a Better Runner

 - Get The Right Shoes and Good Gear.
 This can include many different things.
 You need everything from running shoes that fit well to wicking socks that keep your feet comfortable and happy.

 - Strength Training Matters!
 Working on your strength is way more important than many people give it credit for.
 If you are time or money-limited, recognize that there are things you can do in the comfort of your own home with little to no equipment.
+Here’s our brief article on what muscle groups to target.
 You can accomplish the perfect strength session if you buy nothing but a kettlebell, resistance bands, and a yoga mat.

 - Work on your form.
 Spending some time on drills, lunges, speed work, interval training, or with a coach to perfect your running form.
 That is time well spent.